Danmcaires/Blog-post/Blog-post.md

   name: poc-starlingx

 ```
-We will, then, run `kubectl apply -f helmrelease.yaml`.
+I will, then, run `kubectl apply -f helmrelease.yaml`.
 A message saying that the
 HelmRelease was configured will be given.
-If you run `kubectl get pods`, you will see that 4
+If you run `kubectl get pods`,
-additional pods were created.
+you can see that 4 additional pods were created.

 ```shell
 ~$ kubectl get pods